Law and economics: Criminal law

-In 1968, Gary Becker, who would later win the Nobel prize for economics, published Crime and Punishment: An Economic Approach.
+In 1968, Gary Becker, who would later win the Nobel Prize in Economic Sciences, published Crime and Punishment: An Economic Approach.
 This work relied on the economic concept of utility as the basic unit of analysis.
 In 1985, in An Economic Theory of the Criminal Law, Posner set out an alternative approach that relied instead on wealth as the basic unit of analysis.

 Relationship to other disciplines and approaches

-As used by lawyers and legal scholars, the phrase "law and economics" refers to the application of microeconomic analysis to legal problems.
-Because of the overlap between legal systems and political systems, some of the issues in law and economics are also raised in political economy, constitutional economics and political science.
+As used by lawyers and legal scholars, the phrase "law and economics" generally refers to the application of neoclassical ‘microeconomic analysis’ to legal problems.
+Because of the overlap between legal and political systems, some issues in law and economics also arise in political economy, constitutional economics, and political science.

 Approaches to the same issues from Marxist and critical theory/Frankfurt School perspectives usually do not identify themselves as "law and economics".
 For example, research by members of the critical legal studies movement and the sociology of law considers many of the same fundamental issues as does work labeled "law and economics", though from a vastly different perspective.
 The law and political economy movement also analyzes similar concepts using an entirely different approach.

-The one wing that represents a non-neoclassical approach to "law and economics" is the Continental (mainly German) tradition that sees the concept starting out of the governance and public policy (Staatswissenschaften) approach and the German Historical school of economics; this view is represented in the Elgar Companion to Law and Economics (2nd ed.
+The one wing that represents a non-neoclassical approach to "law and economics" is the Continental (mainly German) tradition that sees the concept starting of the governance and public policy (Staatswissenschaften) approach and the German Historical school of economics; this view is represented in the Elgar Companion to Law and Economics (2nd ed.
 2005) and—though not exclusively—in the European Journal of Law and Economics.
-Here, consciously non-neoclassical approaches to economics are used for the analysis of legal (and administrative/governance) problems.
+Here, consciously non-neoclassical approaches to economics are used to analyze legal (and administrative/governance) problems.

 Law and economics is closely related to jurimetrics, the application of probability and statistics to legal questions.